-1939.
 The year my mom first tasted a MAID-RITE hamburger.
-She and a couple of her girlfriends were coming home from their swimming lesson at the YMCA in Muscatine, Iowa.
-Enticing aromas tempted the girls’ nostrils as they passed a walk-up window restaurant.
-One of the girls had a bit of pocket change, so she paid a dime each for the girls to enjoy their first MAID-RITE.
+She and a few of her girlfriends were coming home from their swimming lesson at the YMCA in Muscatine, Iowa.
+Enticing aromas teased the girls’ noses as they passed a walk-up window restaurant.
+One of the girls happened to have a bit of pocket change, so she paid a dime each for all of them to have their first MAID-RITEs.

 Mom remembers the “juice” running down their arms as they giggled and devoured the delicious hamburgers invented by Fred Angell in1926.

-Thus began a 75-year love affair between my mother and the loose-meat sandwiches smothered in a cabbage, onion, and pickle sauce.
+Thus began an 83-year love affair between my mother and the loose-meat sandwiches generously smothered in a cabbage, onion, and pickle sauce.

-I grew up eating those sandwiches; but I have to admit, I didn’t know their actual name was misspelled.
-Mom called them “MADE RIGHTS”, and that was all I knew about it until I traveled through Iowa as an adult.
+I grew up eating those hamburgers, but I have to admit, I didn’t know their actual name was misspelled.
+Mom called them “MADE RIGHTS”, and that was all I knew about it until I traveled through Iowa one time as an adult.

 Since then, I’ve come to terms with the fact that Mr. Angell was, to quote the MAID-RITE website, “quite a sandwich maker but not much of a speller.”
 Apparently, Mr. Angell invented the sandwiches and named them after a deliveryman’s comment that the sandwich was made right.
 Hmm.

 On a family road trip, Mom and I marched into one of the franchises in an Iowa mall grinning from ear to ear.
 We couldn’t wait to order a MAID-RITE made in THE TWENTY-FIRST CENTURY.
 Passing up every other eating opportunity as we traveled across the country that day, we were starved and anticipatory.

 After all, this was to be the first store-bought MAID-RITEs Mom had eaten since 1939.
 I had never eaten any but my mom’s.